What should you include or exclude from a personnel file?

-Some elements of a personnel file are mandatory.
-But what is a personnel file?
-What do you include and what should you not include?
-How long should you keep a personnel file and who is allowed to see it?
-You can find the answers to those questions here.
+An employee file contains important information about your employees.
+But what exactly should it contain and what should it not contain?
+How long should you keep it and who is authorised to read it?
+You can find the answers to these questions in this article.

-1. What is a personnel file?
+What is a personnel file?

 You must tell your employees what data you keep in the personnel file and what you do with that data.
 Read what other privacy rules apply to a personnel file on the website of the Personal Data Authority (in Dutch).

-2. What do you include in a personnel file?
+What is included in a personnel file?

 A personnel file contains at least the following information about your employees: